Life-Stats/Life-Stats/README.md

 - Dylan Greathouse-- https://www.linkedin.com/in/dylan-greathouse/

 # DESCRIPTION
  Life Stats turns your life into a fascinating sequence of facts and numbers.
 Enter in your birthday and enjoy the reflective and informational journey that awaits you!
-Now, let's see what's happened since you were born, we've calculated; breaths, blinks, heartbeats, years asleep, dream days, extinction estimates, holidays, hair growth and more!
+Now let's see what's happened since the day you were born; we've calculated breaths, blinks, heartbeats, years asleep, dream days, extinction estimates, holidays, hair growth and more!

 # TECH STACK